Skip to content

 Latest Stories

 Raising a baby as a single parent is one of the most difficult roles in life.
 But for one family in Illinois, they rallied around each other and truly embraced the concept of 'it takes a village' to raise their granddaughter.
-Instagrammer Mary Lentz (@maryinthemiddle) shared the sweet story of how her dad stepped in as primary caregiver to help care for her sister Anna's daughter when she became a single mother.
+Instagrammer Mary Lentz (@maryinthemiddle) shared the sweet story of how her dad stepped in as primary caregiver to help care for her sister's daughter when she became a single mother.

 "From the moment my dad heard his daughter would be a single mom, he rearranged his work schedule to watch her daughter,” Mary tells Upworthy.